 All students at Gordon’s are encouraged to read for pleasure and make the most of the Simmons Memorial Library.

 In the Summer of 2022, the library underwent a complete refurbishment, which has given this beautiful Grade II listed building a light, contemporary feel, providing a modern, desirable, comfortable environment in which to study or read.

 As well as revitalising the interior, over 500 new titles have been added to the bookcases, allowing students the opportunity to read a multitude of fiction, whatever their taste in literature.
+Titles are available for more advanced readers across the school, as well as more accessible books for those students who find reading more challenging.
 For those wishing to keep up with current affairs or with a particular interest, there is a wide selection of magazines available for them to browse such as The Economist, BBC History, The Week, New Scientist and National Geographic.

 Half-term and end of terms provide the perfect time to relax with a book so students, staff (and parents!) are treated to a Book Buzz with recommendations for every age group.
 During term time, as well as providing a space for the quiet enjoyment of books or in which to study, the library performs specific functions for children in each key stage:

 Key Stage 3 and 4

 - Reading time is part of the weekly Tutor programme.